Manita-Inn/IoT-Group-1-Mini-Project/README.md

 **Display**

-***1. LCD 16x2 Display***
+***1. LCD 16x2 Display**
 The LCD screen displays system status locally.
 Displayed information includes:
 - Available parking slots
 - Gate status
 - Temperature
 - Humidity

-***2. TM1637 7-Segment Display***
+***2. TM1637 7-Segment Display**
 The TM1637 display shows the number of available parking slots at the parking entrance.
 Drivers can easily see whether parking is available before entering the parking area.

 **3. Communication Layer**
-> The communication layer allows the system to exchange data with external devices and cloud services.
+The communication layer allows the system to exchange data with external devices and cloud services.
 This layer uses the ESP32’s built-in WiFi module to connect to the internet and transfer data.
 This communication layer ensures that the system can be monitored and controlled remotely via IoT platforms.

 - **Internet / WiFi Connectivity:**
 The ESP32 connects to a wireless network and communicates with external platforms using internet protocols.
 Data transmitted through this layer includes: Parking slot availability, gate status, temperature and humidity.

  Functions of this layer include:
  1. Sending parking data to IoT platforms (Telegram bot, website, and Blynk mobile app)
  2. Receiving remote commands
  3. Hosting the web dashboard
  4. Sending notifications

 **4. Application Layer**
-> he application layer contains the user interfaces and applications used to monitor and control the system.
+The application layer contains the user interfaces and applications used to monitor and control the system.
 These applications allow users to interact with the parking system remotely.
 The system integrates **three main IoT platforms**.

-**Telegram Bot**
+**4.1 Telegram Bot**
-> The Telegram bot provides a messaging interface that allows users to interact with the system using commands.
+The Telegram bot provides a messaging interface that allows users to interact with the system using commands.
 ![alt text](image.png)

-**Web Dashboard**
+**4.2 Web Dashboard**
-> The ESP32 hosts a built-in web server that provides a real-time dashboard accessible through a web browser.
+The ESP32 hosts a built-in web server that provides a real-time dashboard accessible through a web browser.
 Users can open the dashboard using the ESP32 IP address.

 Features:
 - Real-time parking slot display
 - Slot occupancy visualization
 - Gate status monitoring